Parker-Hannifin Co. (NYSE:PH) Shares Purchased by South State Corp

-South State Corp increased its holdings in shares of Parker-Hannifin Co.
-(NYSE:PH) by 9.9% during the second quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The fund owned 5,655 shares of the industrial products company’s stock after acquiring an additional 509 shares during the quarter.
-South State Corp’s holdings in Parker-Hannifin were worth $1,737,000 at the end of the most recent reporting period.
+South State Corp boosted its holdings in Parker-Hannifin Co.
+(NYSE:PH) by 9.9% in the second quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 5,655 shares of the industrial products company’s stock after purchasing an additional 509 shares during the quarter.
+South State Corp’s holdings in Parker-Hannifin were worth $1,737,000 at the end of the most recent quarter.

-A number of equities research analysts have recently issued reports on the stock.
-KeyCorp boosted their price target on shares of Parker-Hannifin from $350.00 to $375.00 and gave the company an “overweight” rating in a research note on Tuesday, August 3rd.
-BMO Capital Markets upped their target price on shares of Parker-Hannifin from $365.00 to $375.00 and gave the stock an “outperform” rating in a research note on Thursday, August 26th.
-Stifel Nicolaus reaffirmed a “buy” rating and set a $364.00 target price on shares of Parker-Hannifin in a research note on Friday, July 2nd.
-JPMorgan Chase & Co. initiated coverage on shares of Parker-Hannifin in a research note on Friday.
-They set a “neutral” rating and a $300.00 target price on the stock.
-Finally, Deutsche Bank Aktiengesellschaft downgraded shares of Parker-Hannifin from a “buy” rating to a “hold” rating and cut their target price for the stock from $366.00 to $327.00 in a research note on Friday, August 6th.
-Three research analysts have rated the stock with a hold rating and eleven have given a buy rating to the stock.
-Based on data from MarketBeat, the stock has an average rating of “Buy” and a consensus target price of $337.29.

-Parker-Hannifin (NYSE:PH) last released its quarterly earnings results on Thursday, August 5th.
-The industrial products company reported $4.38 EPS for the quarter, beating the consensus estimate of $4.32 by $0.06.
-Parker-Hannifin had a net margin of 12.16% and a return on equity of 26.68%.
-The firm had revenue of $3.96 billion during the quarter, compared to the consensus estimate of $3.93 billion.
-During the same quarter in the prior year, the firm earned $2.55 EPS.
-Parker-Hannifin’s revenue for the quarter was up 25.3% on a year-over-year basis.
-On average, analysts forecast that Parker-Hannifin Co. will post 17 earnings per share for the current fiscal year.

-The company also recently disclosed a quarterly dividend, which was paid on Friday, September 10th.
-Shareholders of record on Friday, August 27th were given a dividend of $1.03 per share.
+The firm also recently declared a quarterly dividend, which was paid on Friday, September 10th.
+Stockholders of record on Friday, August 27th were issued a dividend of $1.03 per share.
 The ex-dividend date was Thursday, August 26th.
-This represents a $4.12 dividend on an annualized basis and a yield of 1.42%.
-Parker-Hannifin’s payout ratio is currently 27.39%.
+This represents a $4.12 dividend on an annualized basis and a dividend yield of 1.42%.
+Parker-Hannifin’s dividend payout ratio (DPR) is presently 27.39%.

+Several equities research analysts have commented on PH shares.
+BMO Capital Markets boosted their price target on shares of Parker-Hannifin from $365.00 to $375.00 and gave the stock an “outperform” rating in a research report on Thursday, August 26th.
+JPMorgan Chase & Co. started coverage on shares of Parker-Hannifin in a research report on Friday.
+They issued a “neutral” rating and a $300.00 price target on the stock.
+Deutsche Bank Aktiengesellschaft cut shares of Parker-Hannifin from a “buy” rating to a “hold” rating and dropped their price target for the stock from $366.00 to $327.00 in a research report on Friday, August 6th.
+KeyCorp boosted their price target on shares of Parker-Hannifin from $350.00 to $375.00 and gave the stock an “overweight” rating in a research report on Tuesday, August 3rd.
+Finally, Stifel Nicolaus restated a “buy” rating and set a $364.00 price objective on shares of Parker-Hannifin in a report on Friday, July 2nd.
+Three investment analysts have rated the stock with a hold rating and eleven have given a buy rating to the company.
+Based on data from MarketBeat.com, the stock presently has a consensus rating of “Buy” and a consensus price target of $337.29.

 Parker-Hannifin Profile